BaratiLab/AugLiChem/docs/install_guide.md

 `conda install scipy`

-`pip install torch-scatter torch-sparse -f https://data.pyg.org/whl/torch-1.10.0+cpu.html`

 `conda install cython`

 `conda install scikit-learn`

+`pip install torch-scatter -f https://data.pyg.org/whl/torch-1.10.0+cpu.html`

+`pip install torch-sparse -f https://data.pyg.org/whl/torch-1.10.0+cpu.html`

+`pip install torch-geometric`

-Before installing the package, you must go into `setup.py` in the main directory and comment out `rdkit-pypi` from the `install_requires` list.
+Before installing the package, you must go into `setup.py` in the main directory and comment out `rdkit-pypi` and `tensorboard` from the `install_requires` list since they are already installed.
+Not commenting these packages out will result in an error during installation.
 It is not supported through pip this way, and since it is already installed, it will throw an error.

 Finally, run: